andrewtchin/aws/README.md

 # aws
-WIP - AWS examples

 ### STS

-Sample code for use of STS assume role.
+Description and sample code for use of STS assume role.